 Members of the Board of Visitors

-Employees having substantive responsibility for finance, procurement, audit, investment, contract compliance, inspection, investigation, project management, human resources, and legal services (this list is not all inclusive)
+Employees having substantive responsibility for finance, procurement, audit, investment, contract compliance, inspection, investigation, project management, and human resources (this list is not all inclusive)

 Faculty researchers with an approved waiver from the President for a research conflict; research conflict waivers are reported to the Board of Visitors